mikbe/commandable/README.md

 * First public release.
 It's 0.2.0 because 0.1.0, going by the name of Cloptions, wasn't released.

-## To Do
+### Possible future upgrades/improvements

-Add ability to easily use nested argument trees without hard-coding case blocks.
-For instance a command that takes set of commands like `foo remote set "ftp_svr" 10.250.1.100` or `foo remote delete "ftp_svr"`.
+* See if there's a elegant way to add nested argument trees without case blocks. e.g. a command that takes set of commands like `foo remote set "ftp_svr" 10.250.1.100` and `foo remote delete "ftp_svr"`.

-### Next major version:

 * Add a way to use or discover version numbers.
 Might have to force standardization and not allow configuration since it should be DRY.
-* Needs a massive refactoring.
 * Add a generator to automatically add Commandable support to your app.
-* Reorganize docs to be more logical and less the result of my scribblings as I develop.
-* Try to figure out how to trap `alias` so I don't you don't have to use  an additional `command`.
+* Try to figure out how to trap `alias` so you don't have to use  an additional `command`.
-* Better formatting of help/usage instructions, the existing one is fairly ugly.
-* Use comments below `command` as the description text so you don't have to repeat yourself to get RDoc to give you docs for your functions.
+* Use comments below `command` as the description text so you don't have to repeat yourself when documenting your code.
 * Clean up RSpecs.
 I'm doing too many ugly tests instead of specifying behavior.
-* Allow sorting of commands alphabetically or by priority
+* Allow sorting of commands alphabetically or by priority in the help output

-###Future versions:

-* Accepting your suggestions...
 * Make the help/usage directions format available to programmers without having to hack the code.
 * More edge case testing.
 * Allow optional parameters values to be reloaded so changing things like verbose_parameters makes the command list change. (**very** low priority)
+* Accepting your suggestions...

 .